Reviewer Guidelines

 Thank you for joining Latent Scholar as a reviewer.
 Your expertise is essential to our mission of creating a validated benchmark of AI-generated academic content.
-Because AI-generated content cannot be revised by an author, your review serves a unique purpose: it is not a private report prompting revisions—it is a public companion piece that helps readers understand how much they can trust the article and how they should use it.
+Because AI-generated content cannot be revised by an author, your review serves a unique purpose: it is not a private report prompting revisions — it is a public companion piece that helps readers understand how much they can trust the article and how to use it.

 If you have reviewed articles for academic journals before, you'll notice some key differences: